infiniflow/infinity/docs/references/pysdk_api_reference.md

 **infinity.disconnet()**

-disconnects the current Infinity object from the server.
+Disconnect the current Infinity object from the server.
 >automatically called when an Infinity object is destructed.

 ### Returns

-- success: response `success` is `True`
+- success: `True`
 - failure: `Exception`

 ### Examples